 If you don’t have your own set of wheels, you will also need to factor in the cost of your transfer from Reykjavik.
-This cost me 40 Euro for the return transfer, bringing the cost of this day trip to the Blue Lagoon to 128 Euro.
+This costs 39 Euro for the return transfer from your accommodation.

 As I said, the Blue Lagoon is not a cheap day out.

-Should I buy the Comfort or Premium package?
+Should you buy the Comfort or Premium package?

 If you feel you need a bathrobe, you can hire this separately for ISK 1400 (14 USD).

 Should you book a ticket in advance?

 Prebooking a ticket for the Blue Lagoon is required.